en Language

 A pneumatic actuator is a mechanical device that utilizes compressed air to generate force and movement.
 Unlike electric or hydraulic actuators, which rely on electricity or pressurized fluids, pneumatic actuators leverage the expansion of air to perform work.
 They are often paired with valves, cylinders, and control systems to automate processes.

-2. How Do Pneumatic Actuators Work?
+2. How Do Pneumatic Actuators Work

 The operation of a pneumatic actuator is rooted in Pascal’s Law, which states that pressure applied to a confined fluid (or gas) is transmitted equally in all directions.
 Here’s a simplified breakdown: